bernie-em/bernie-em/README.md

-Hi! 👋
+Hi!
+I'm Bernie 👋

-I'm Bernie.

-Relentless learner, systems thinker, human geographer.
+🌱 Relentless learner, systems thinker, human geographer.

-Currently learning full stack development, AI and cloud technologies.
+🔭 Currently learning full stack development, AI and cloud technologies.

 <!--
 **bernie-em/bernie-em** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.